 The proposed project will have minimal impact on the land, water, air, or energy.
-Vehicle use on road/trails would temporarily affect the air quality due to airborne dust particles and GHG emissions.
-The particulates and emissions result from one to three vehicles traveling on established unimproved roads/trails across part or the whole length of the licensed area.
+Vehicle use on roads/trails would temporarily affect the air quality due to airborne dust particles and GHG emissions.
+The particulates and emissions would result from one to three vehicles traveling on established unimproved roads/trails across part or the whole length of the licensed area.
 The company anticipates site visits twice per month for 6 months annually.
 No cumulative effects to environmental resources have been identified as a result of the proposed non-mechanized land use license.

-Exploration and geologic mapping continue at Reflex Advanced Materials' Ruby Graphite project located primarily in Sections 29 through 31, T. 8 S., R. 7 W. and some adjacent areas, about 1.7 miles away from the closest point of the $N\frac{1}{2}N\frac{1}{2}$ Sec.
-24, T. 8 S., R. 8 W.
+Exploration and geologic mapping continue at Reflex Advanced Materials' Ruby Graphite project located adjacent to Section 36, T. 8 S., R. 8 W., primarily in Sections 29 through 31, T. 8 S., R. 7 W. and some adjacent areas.

-No action alternative: Mineral exploration activities for critical minerals in the general area would continue.
+No action alternative: Mineral exploration activities for critical minerals in the area would continue.
 Non-mechanized mineral exploration activities on the tract would not occur.
 Grazing activities would continue.